 - Store in an airtight container in the fridge and enjoy.

-*You can make your own vegan condensed milk, in a blender, within minutes with our recipe for vegan condensed milk.
-The linked recipe has full instructions and a video.
+- Condensed Milk.
+You can make your own vegan condensed milk, in a blender, within minutes with our recipe for vegan condensed milk.
 If you don’t want to make your own, you can also buy ready-made vegan condensed milk and use that.

 - Vegan Chocolate.
 You can use any good tasting vegan chocolate to melt down for this recipe or you can use vegan chocolate chips.

 - Consistency.
 If the macaroons seem quite soft/floppy after scooping them onto the baking tray, then place the whole tray into the freezer for 15 minutes before baking so that they hold their shape.
 We didn’t do this but our macaroons were holding together very well before baking.